• Skip to primary navigation

 This prevented microorganisms from spoiling the meat and helped it stay fresh for many months.
 You just pulled the duck legs out of the fat when you were ready to cook them.
 Most people no longer keep duck throughout the winter without a refrigerator, but the method is still used because it makes a very delectable bird.

-The crispy skin, combined with fall off the bone meat, in a rich gravy with soft bread dumplings and red cabbage, was superb.
+The crispy skin, combined with fall-off-the-bone meat, in a rich gravy with soft bread dumplings and red cabbage, is superb.
 Wash it all down with wine or beer and your taste buds will feel as if they’ve died and gone to heaven!

 7. Pho Viet

-Get your Vietnamese fix in one of Europe’s most beautiful cities!
-Photo by: Ducson Nguyen / used under CC BY
+Vietnamese food in one of Europe’s most beautiful cities!

 We were surprised to find so many Vietnamese eateries in and around Prague.
 One that did not disappoint was Pho Viet.
 Tucked into a little unsuspecting alley near the Opera house, this is a nice place to grab a hot bowl of soup on a cold rainy day.
 Is it as good as the pho in Vietnam?
 Of course not!
 But it still hits the spot if you’re tired of Czech cuisine.